code

 design of statistical software

-I am particularly interested in the design of statistical software and have been contributed to ROpenSci statistical software reviewing guidelines, as well as early versions of the tidymodels implementation principles.
+I am interested in the design of statistical software and have contributed to ROpenSci’s statistical software reviewing guidelines, as well as early versions of the tidymodels implementation principles.
 I have some long form explorations of modeling software design on my blog:

 I review for the Journal of Open Source Software and the R Journal.